-Natural hardwood provides a beautiful canvas for our talented designers who seek inspiration from furniture, cabinetry, art, nature and pretty much anything that is beautiful and interesting.
+Real hardwood provides a beautiful canvas for our talented designers who seek inspiration from furniture, cabinetry, art, nature and pretty much anything that is beautiful and interesting.
 Fifteen years ago, hardwood options were limited to about five colors, two widths, and zero textures.
 With advancements in staining technique, the popularity of “modern farmhouse” design and reclaimed wood, the possibilities are now endless.
 Below is some information to help you.
-These suggestions will help you select the color, gloss, texture and grain that fits your needs and style.
+These suggestions will help you with how to choose wood flooring, including the color, gloss, texture and grain that fits your needs and style.

 HARDWOOD FLOORING COLORS